-Your engagement photoshoot should be one of the most fun things you do during the process of wedding planning.
+Your engagement photoshoot is one of the most fun things you do during the process of wedding planning.
 It's a time to bond with your partner and engage in a beautiful experience together while you have your photos taken by a professional!
 To help ease your stress, I have created the ULTIMATE guide to planning your engagement photoshoot so that the focus can stay on the fun.
 My goal is that you learn everything you need to know to help you get all your eggs in order for your shoot, in one shot.
 And ultimately, my hope is that this guide will help you have an incredible experience.
 Remember, the most important thing is that your engagement session is fun and you're both comfortable!

 Disclaimer, here's some unsolicited advice: Don't opt out of having an engagement session!
 Have one specifically with your wedding photographer.
 AND especially if the wedding package you chose includes it!
 I include it in my wedding collections because I find it important to help bond with my couples.
-Aside from it being an opportunity to get beautiful photos, and aside from using the images for Save-the-Dates, it is truly a great time to get to know your wedding photographer and the style of her shooting.
+Aside from it being an opportunity to get beautiful photos, and aside from using the images for Save-the-Dates, it is truly a great time to get to know your wedding photographer and the style of her/their shooting.
 This on its own will help your big day go so smoothly!
-An engagement session will help you feel like friends at the end of your session.
-And because of that, you will feel also that much more comfortable on your wedding day.
+An engagement session will also help you feel like friends with your photographer at the end of your session.
+And because of that, you will feel that much more comfortable on your wedding day.